maidsafe/safe-vault/README.md

     This should produce the SAFE Vault binary in the folder `safe_vault/target/release`.
     It will be called either `safe_vault` or `safe_vault.exe` depending on your platform.

+### Running a local network

+#### Configuring your vaults

-4. In the same folder as above (`safe_vault/target/release`), add a few config files as described [here](https://forum.safedev.org/t/how-to-run-a-local-test-network/842).
+1. In the same folder as above (`safe_vault/target/release`), add a few config files as described [here](https://forum.safedev.org/t/how-to-run-a-local-test-network/842).

+    To use some default configs that should work out of the box:

+    ```bash
+    cp example-configs/*.config target/release/
+    ```

+2. Start your first vault:

+    ```bash
+    ./target/release/safe_vault --first
+    ```

+3. Start any additional vaults in separate terminals (you need to run at least `min_section_size` vaults based on your config):

+    ```bash
+    ./target/release/safe_vault
+    ```

+#### Configuring your browser

+1. You'll need to use similar configs for your SAFE Browser if you want to connect to your local vaults, e.g. if building on Linux:

+    ```bash
+    cp example-configs/safe_vault.crust.config ../safe_browser/dist/linux-unpacked/safe-browser.crust.config
+    cp example-configs/safe_vault.routing.config ../safe_browser/dist/linux-unpacked/safe-browser.routing.config
+    ```

+2. Open your SAFE Browser and create an account!

 ### Testing